arxiv-vanity/engrafo/README.md

 ### Writing integration tests

 The integration tests in `integration-tests/` render small LaTeX files and ensure they produce a particular HTML output.
+They also compare a screenshot of the output with a known good screenshot.

 The integration tests use [Jest's](http://facebook.github.io/jest/) snapshotting feature.